 As a session to gain insight into every learner's understanding.
 If you want, you can also specify start and end times:

 Alternatively, if you want to also collect real-time insights into your learners' progress, you can create a new session and share the Session Code (e.g. via link).
 We recommend selecting the session settings "Show solutions immediately" and "Allow only one attempt" to ensure that every learner immediately receives feedback.
 You can also schedule the exact start and end times of your sessions.

 Additional practical advice

 Stay connected: let students use smartphones to participate.
-Not all students have equal access to internet and devices, but the higher availability of smartphones usually help.
-Let students know that they can immediately use their smartphones to join from wherever they want - no app installations required.
+Not all students have equal access to the internet and devices, but the higher availability of smartphones usually helps.
+Let students know that they can immediately use their smartphones to join from wherever they want - no app installations are required.

 If students cannot access the internet from home or do not have any devices, you can print your question sets.
 If there’s a package they can pick up or if they do have a way to print material, simply generate a PDF with our print feature.
 Download an example here: 5th Grade NGSS Assessment Practice: Space

 Richer content: add more media and links to your questions.
-Add YouTube videos or links in your questions to reference to additional resources.
+Add YouTube videos or links in your questions to refer to additional resources.

 Shared Content Folders.
 Divide the workload and get up to speed faster.
 With our shared folders, teacher teams can remotely work on question sets together.